-Everyone in the world of Reggae, Dancehall or Dub knows the name ‘Jet Star’, a company synonymous with the very best of Reggae music for the last thirty years.
+Everyone in the world of Reggae, Dancehall or Dub knows the name ‘Jet Star’, a company synonymous with the very best of Reggae music for the last forty years.

 Since their humble beginnings as Pama Records back in the 1960s, Jet Star has made the sounds, stories and sensations of Jamaica increasingly accessible to a worldwide audience.
 Bringing together the rhymes and riddims of Reggae through various outlets (a nightclub, a record shop, a distribution company and the label), Jet Star undeniably helped establish the foundations of Reggae on this side of the Atlantic.

 Born in Clarendon, Jamaica, the ball started rolling for the Palmer brothers when Harry Palmer bought his first north London record shop in 1962 named ‘Happy Sounds’.
 This gave the Palmer brothers their first taste of the music industry before going on to become joint partners in forming their own label ‘Pama’.